peter-mcconnell/talos/README.md

 ### custom configuration

-One of the required customisations is a `config.sh` file placed into the `.talos` directory of your project root.
+One of the main ways to define customisations is with a `config.sh` file placed into a `.talos` directory of your project root.
 Here you can set project-specific configurations for your project.
 For example:

 `.talos/config.sh`
 ```sh